-ALLERGIC REACTIONS to INSECT BITES AND STINGS (Bees, Hornets, Wasps, Yellow Jackets, Flies, Ants)

-- Condition: Reaction to stinging insects may vary from mild to extremely severe.
+Student Nan ALLERGIC REACTIONS to INSECT BITES AND STINGS (Bees, Hornets, Wasps, Yellow Jackets, Flies, Ants) Condition: Reaction to stinging insects may vary from mild to extremely severe.
 Mild reactions will be manifested by redness, swelling, and itching at the bite/sting site.
-More severe reactions usually occur very rapidly and are manifested by difficult breathing, swelling of the face and lips, itching, cold and clammy skin, possible loss of consciousness, shock, and eventual death if untreated. - Treatment: For mild reactions apply cool compresses to the sting.
+More severe reactions usually occur very rapidly and are manifested by difficult breathing, swelling of the face and lips, itching, cold and clammy skin, possible loss of consciousness, shock, and eventual death if untreated.
+Treatment: For mild reactions apply cool compresses to the sting.
 For more severe reactions, contact the Emergency Medical Services (911) immediately.
-The school personnel trained in cardio-pulmonary resuscitation and first aid should be called to aid the student prior to the arrival of the rescue squad. - Limits: Children with known sensitivities to stinging insects should not be restricted from normal activities, however, they should be alerted to avoid areas that might attract stinging insects.
+The school personnel trained in cardio-pulmonary resuscitation and first aid should be called to aid the student prior to the arrival of the rescue squad.
+Limits: Children with known sensitivities to stinging insects should not be restricted from normal activities, however, they should be alerted to avoid areas that might attract stinging insects.
 Bright colored clothing, scented hair sprays, perfumes, lotions and other cosmetics seem to attract bees.
-All children must wear appropriate clothing, including shoes, at all activities. - Management: Report acute reactions immediately to the principal or appropriate designee in order to initiate appropriate first aid treatment.
+All children must wear appropriate clothing, including shoes, at all activities.
+Managemen t: Report acute reactions immediately to the principal or appropriate designee in order to initiate appropriate first aid treatment.
 For students with known sensitivities to stinging insects, ask parents to describe past reactions so school personnel will know what kind of reaction to expect.
 Some children who have had extremely severe reactions in the past may be required by their doctors to keep medications readily available to treat insect stings.
 Know if your student is one of these special children.
 Encourage him/her to wear Medic-Alert identification.
 Before any medications are administered, be certain you have on file the required Medication Release Form with parent/legal guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be administered.
+(For School Use) Precipitating Factors and/or Complications Instructions Notations by educators, nurses, and other designated personnel should be dated and signed.